AUDIO VERSION: YouTube Podbean

 DEMONS & MIRACLES

 While God often uses miracles to draw us closer to Him, demons use miracles to drive us away from God.
 Among humans who are lusting after supernatural power, it’s often thought that demons can be manipulated into sharing their power with us if we just approach them correctly.
-The whole “sell your soul to the devil” routine is a delusion that demons love to encourage humans to participate in (see Selling Your Soul to the Devil).
+The whole “sell your soul to the devil” routine is a delusion that demons love to encourage humans to participate in.
 In real life, your soul is not something you can sell, but demons will be more than happy to play along with the fantasy if it will keep you fawning over them instead of God.
 In the world of sorcery, miracles abound, and we can find humans attaching all kinds of ego-pleasing interpretations to those events.
 Oh, look: Sorcerer Sam was able to stick his hand into a fire without being burned.
 Obviously that means he has come into possession of supernatural power.
 And then there’s Marsha: she drank some goat’s blood and mumbled some Latin, and now she’s managed to inflict a brain tumor on the child of the neighbor that she hates.
 At least this is how Marsha likes to interpret things.
 And while she’s busy taking the credit for the bad things that are happening to her enemies, demons are laughing at what a spiritual idiot she’s being.

 From the perspective of demons, miracles are a great way to lure humans away from God and entice them into wasting their lives chasing after delusions.
 In Bible times, demonic miracles abounded, and Jews were as wowed by dark magic as they were by acts of God.
 At the end of the day, humans love drama and they crave power.
 So we like miracles.
 Miracles excite us.
 They peak our curiosity and they can bring us quick fixes to major problems.
 But then what?
 Suppose we’re part of the rabble in Exodus.
 Sure, it’s convenient if Yahweh parts the Red Sea and lets us all hustle through before we get chopped down by Egyptian swords.
 But it’s only a matter of time until He’ll pitch us into another crisis.
 So what’s the point?